boazbk/tcs/lec_00_0_preface.md

 This might very well be true, but the main benefit of this book is not in teaching you any practical tool or technique, but instead in giving you a _different way of thinking_: an ability to recognize computational phenomena even when they occur in non-obvious settings, a way to model computational tasks and questions, and to reason about them.

-Regardless of any use you will derive from this book.
-I believe learning this material is important because it contains concepts that are both beautiful and fundamental.
+Regardless of any use you will derive from this book, I believe learning this material is important because it contains concepts that are both beautiful and fundamental.
 The role that _energy_ and _matter_ played in the 20th century is played in the 21st by _computation_ and _information_, not just as tools for our technology and economy, but also as the basic building blocks we use to understand the world.
 This book will give you a taste of some of the theory behind those, and hopefully spark your curiosity to study more.